-Adoption and Permanent Care Services Unit – Family and Community Services
+Adoption Information Unit – Family and Community Services

-The Adoption and Permanent Care Services Unit offers services about past adoptions in New South Wales to adoptees, birth parents, adoptive parents and other family members.
+The Adoption Information Unit offers assistance with accessing past adoption information in New South Wales to adoptees, birth parents, adoptive parents and other family members.

 National Archives of Australia (Sydney)

-The National Archives of Australia holds federal government records, including many about Indigenous Australians (mostly people from Victoria and the Northern Territory).
-The archives has offices around Australia.
+The National Archives of Australia holds federal government records, including many relating to Indigenous Australians (primarily from Victoria and the Northern Territory).
+The archives has offices and reading rooms around Australia.
 Records about New South Wales are mostly held in Sydney and Canberra.
 The Bringing Them Home name index can help you find information about Indigenous family members in National Archives records.
-The index isn’t public, but the Archives will do a search for you.
+The index isn’t available for the public to search, but an archivist will do a search for you.

-The National Archives also holds military service records of all people who have served in the armed services since the Boer War (1899-1902).
-The WW1 records have been digitised and are available online.
-These are an excellent source of family history information for the thousands of Indigenous military servicepersons.
+The National Archives also holds military service records of all people who have served in the armed services since the Boer War (1899−1902).
+World War I records have been digitised and are available online.
+These are an excellent source of family history information for the thousands of Indigenous military service personnel.

 120 Miller Road, Chester Hill NSW 2162